Murders of Aidan Moffitt and Michael Snee: Sentencing

 On 23October 2023, Palani was sentenced to life in prison for the murders and also received a 20-year sentence for assaulting a third man, who lost the sight of one eye as a result of the attack.
 The court heard that the attacks were motivated by hostility and prejudice towards homosexual men and that Palani had used a dating app to meet gay men who lived alone with the intention of killing them.

 The court heard that the first murder victim, Aidan Moffitt, had been decapitated in his home, with his head placed on a bed.
 He had also suffered 42 stab wounds.
 Gardaí noted that his two hands were tied behind his back and a yellow bottle of bleach was left beside his head, while a knife with a serrated blade had been placed into Moffitt's right hand.
 The second murder victim, Michael Snee, was also found tied up on the floor of his own bedroom, while a hunting knife and a black coloured knife had been laid on the bed to make the shape of a cross.
 There were 38 sharp force injuries to Snee's body and he had been stabbed 25 times mainly to the head, neck, and chest.

 Since sentencing

 Originally sent to Mountjoy, Palani was beaten by fellow killer Stephen Penrose and three others in March 2024.
 He was then moved to Portlaoise.
 On 29 May 2024, Palani seriously assaulted a prison officer in an exercise yard in Portlaoise Prison.
 Such was the severity of the assault that the prison officer required hospital treatment.
 From this point Palani had to be "barrier-handled", with riot gear and shields used by anyone coming into contact with him.

-Father
+Palani is the second eldest of an eight-child Kurdish family who came to Ireland in 2006 under a UN relocation programme which saw the family provided with accommodation by the Irish State.
+The house the family occupied at the time of the murders and in which Palani was arrested is owned by the GAA.
+Local residents were critical of the GAA for not engaging with them following allegations of intimidating behaviour by the Palani family.

-In December 2024, Juma Palani (father of Yousef Palani) initiated High Court proceedings against Ireland, its Minister for Justice, Minster for Social Protection, Attorney General, Criminal Assets Bureau and Chief Appeals Officer.
+In December 2024, Juma Palani (father of Yousef Palani) initiated High Court proceedings against Ireland, its Minister for Justice, Minister for Social Protection, Attorney General, Criminal Assets Bureau and Chief Appeals Officer challenging the State's decision to stop his social welfare benefits after finding that there are “reasonable grounds to infer” he engaged in criminal activity.
+Juma Palani is well-known among locals for running bare-chested and backwards around Sligo town, often with his wife following wearing her niqab.